NRCDV knows that policy and systems advocacy is essential in addressing and preventing domestic violence and intersecting issues.

 NRCDV focuses on economic and family policy, and engages in robust analysis, administrative advocacy, technical assistance and training, education, and targeted resource development to improve systemic responses to domestic violence at the federal, state, and local levels.
 Through partnerships and meaningful collaborations, we strive to integrate an intersectional analysis that names contextual considerations and complex structural and systemic barriers that disproportionately impact communities of color, Tribal communities, and other marginalized and underserved communities.

-- Ensuring increased economic security for survivors, their families, and communities including through access to public benefit programs, tax credits for low-income families, affordable healthcare, paid leave, equal pay, and workplace protections
+- Ensuring increased economic security for survivors, their families, and communities through avenues such as public benefit programs, tax credits for low-income families, affordable healthcare, paid leave, equal pay, workplace protections, education and job training, and enhancement of asset and wealth building opportunities;

-- Increasing access to a broad range of affordable housing options for survivors, including emergency shelter, transitional housing, and rapid rehousing, as well as the services and supports needed for safe and stable housing
+- Increasing access to a broad range of affordable housing options for survivors, including but not limited to non-congregate shelter, transitional housing, rapid rehousing, and home ownership, as well as the services and supports needed for safe and stable housing;

-- Building the capacity of advocates at the state and local levels to engage in policy and systems-level advocacy
+- Building the capacity of advocates at the state and local levels through training, technical assistance and resource sharing to engage in policy and systems-level advocacy.

 Legislative and policy advocacy has long played an important role in the movement to end gender-based violence, often as a critical component of the grassroots activism of survivors, advocates, and other people committed to mobilizing to end gender-based violence.
 In order to have widespread impact and improve the laws, policies and systems that affect victims of gender-based violence, engaging in advocacy with legislators and policymakers at the local, state, and national level is essential.